DefaultLP/UnityEditorStyles/README.md

 | --- | --- | --- |
 | <h3>AnimationRowEven</h3> | ![Alt text](Dark/img/AnimationRowEven_text.png) | ![Alt text](Dark/img/AnimationRowEven_textless.png) |

-These kind of styles are `obsolete`.
+These kinds of styles are `obsolete`.
 They are most likely there to not break older scripts that use them.
 <br><br>

 ### If they are obsolete then why include them?